-Notwithstanding the foregoing, beginning on the second trading day immediately following our public release of earnings for the third quarter of our fiscal year ending January 31, 2022, up to 20%, or approximately 19,186,011 of the shares of our Class A common stock and vested securities convertible into or exchangeable or exercisable for our Class A common stock held by our current executive officers, other senior management, directors and other security holders may be sold; provided that (i) the closing price of our Class A common stock on Nasdaq is at least 25% greater than the initial public offering price per share set forth on the cover page of our final prospectus on either five of the ten trading days immediately preceding this first release window or on the date immediately following our public release of earnings and (ii) any shares sold by an "officer" (as defined in Rule 16a-1(f) under the Exchange act) must be sold pursuant to a 10b5-1 plan implemented in accordance with our insider trading policy.
+Notwithstanding the foregoing, beginning on the second trading day immediately following our public release of earnings for the third quarter of our fiscal year ending January 31, 2022, up to 20%, or approximately 19,186,011 of the shares of our Class A common stock and vested securities convertible into or exchangeable or exercisable for our Class A common stock held by our current executive officers, other senior management, directors and other security holders may be sold; provided that the closing price of our Class A common stock on Nasdaq is at least 25% greater than the initial public offering price per share set forth on the cover page of our final prospectus on either five of the ten trading days immediately preceding this first release window or on the date immediately following our public release of earnings.
 Additionally, beginning on the second trading day immediately following our public release of earnings for the third quarter of our fiscal year ending January 31, 2022, approximately 19,543,885 shares of our Class A common stock and vested securities convertible into or exchangeable or exercisable for our Class A common stock held by our other employees may be sold.
 These lock-up agreements are also subject to certain customary exceptions.
 We will publicly announce the date of any early release described in this paragraph at least two trading days prior to such early release.